Addis ababa Agression Academy

 “I explained a little bit about the church, now give me money,” he insisted in an angry tone, eyebrows furrowed and body opened up, pointing his feet right in my direction while invading my personal space by a few paces.

-His aggressive nature caught me off guard and my attitude changed from sympathy to resentment at the blink of an eye.
+His heated persistence caught me off guard and my attitude changed from sympathy to resentment at the blink of an eye.
 There were people all around and even several police officers roamed the church grounds, making sure tourists paid their entry fee.
-I did not feel threatened by this guy, especially since my gladiator training and tiger mental strength would surely put him on the ground in a brawl.
+I did not feel threatened by this guy, especially since I trained myself until physical depletion every day and knew I would surely put him on the ground in a brawl.

 The man moved in closer, only a few nose lengths away from my face.
 I had a feeling this was going to get ugly soon.
 “Give me something.
 Come on!”